Top 5 Reasons to Get Travel Insurance with Assistance Services

 5. Lost, stolen or delayed baggage

-In 2015 23.1 million bags were lost, delayed or damaged by airlines and lost baggage took an average of 1.76 days to be returned to their owners.² With travel insurance you can be reimbursed for lost, stolen or damaged baggage or personal items and a plan with Baggage Delay coverage can pay you back for the purchase of necessary items while your bags are delayed.
+Last year more than 25 million bags were lost, delayed or damaged by airlines.² With travel insurance you can be reimbursed for lost, stolen or damaged baggage or personal items and a plan with Baggage Delay coverage can pay you back for the purchase of necessary items while your bags are delayed.

 All travel insurance plans are different and consumers should read them carefully before purchase.